Himanshu-Singh7/JWTAuthentication/README.md

 4) Create a JWTAuthenticationFilter that extends OncePerRequestFilter and overrides the method, and write the logic to check the token that is coming in the header.
 We have to write five important logic

-          a -Get Token from the request
+          a -Get a Token from the request b-Validate Token
-          b-Validate Token
           c -GetUsername from token
           d the user associated with this token e-set authentication

-5) Configure spring security in configuration file:
+5) Configure spring security in a configuration file:

-6) Create a JWTRequest and a JWTResponse to receive request data and send a Login success response.
+6) Create a JWTRequest and a JWTResponse to receive request data and send a login success response.

-7)  Create login API to accept username and password and return token if username and password are correct.
+7) Create a login API to accept username and password and return a token if the username and password are correct.

-8) Test Application.
+8) Test the application.